Medical Profile Model: Scientific and Practical Applications in Healthcare: Profile Model Applications

 Given \emph{AP} features separation we can use patient embeddings to fully represent the whole \emph{A}-part in a unified fashion.
 Accounting on the properties of our embedding space we can naturally process applicants with rare or even unseen disease anamnesis.
 For instance, there are many applicants with the \emph{I25} disease and mostly they are in the high-risk group.
 Suppose in a new \emph{AP} we encountered with the \emph{I21} diagnosis code unseen in \emph{DIns} data.
 But both \emph{I25} and \emph{I21} relate to heart disease and their vectors are close together in the embedding space (as we learned from medical data) so we can more precisely assess the risk in this case.

-It is worth noting that due to the early stage of this project development substantial part of diagnosis-related features is still in the process of consolidation.
-In the case of an empty anamnesis feature field, we use just averaged (by gender and age) patient representations.
+It is worth noting that due to the early stage of this project development, substantial part of diagnosis-related features is still in the process of consolidation.
+In the case of an empty anamnesis feature field, we simply fall back to generalized patient representations.

 Also, the important requirement to the model was the stability of predictions in time and interpretability.
-For these reasons, we choose a Ridge model as above mentioned \emph{f} function.
+For these reasons, we choose the Logistic Regression (LR) model~\cite{bishop2006pattern} as above mentioned \emph{f} function.
 This model is compared under two schemes: \emph{Base} and \emph{Replacement}.
 In the \emph{Base} scheme only insurance data were used. \emph{A}-part features were one hot encoded before concatenation to \emph{P}-features.
 In the \emph{Replacement} scheme the \emph{A}-part features group was replaced by 256-dimensional patient embeddings.

-The model's performance was measured by the ROC AUC metric~\cite{Manning}.
-Table~\ref{table_auc} shows the average and by-month metric values under both schemes for the validation year.
+The models' performance was measured by the ROC AUC metric~\cite{Manning}.
+Table~\ref{table_auc} shows by-month and average metric values under both mentioned schemes for the validation year.
 It can be seen that both models are stable by months.
 The \emph{Replacement} scheme yields solid metric improvements ranging from 0.5\% to 3.4\% and 1.82\% in the year average.
+To check statistical significance of the improvement, we apply Student's t-test.
+Given the data from Table~\ref{table_auc} the result statistic value is 2.77, which is more than critical value 2.07 (at the significance level of 0.05) thus differences in ROC AUC averages are statistically significant.
 This allows us to conclude that using patient embeddings helps in the given task.
 We hope to further improve the metric as the full insurance features become available.